-Concordia Academy (the School) is a primary academy located at Union Road, Romford RM7 OHG, and is part of REAch2 Academy Trust (the Trust).
+Concordia Academy is a primary academy located at Union Road, Romford, RM2 6JN and is part of REAch2 Academy Trust (the Trust).

-The School is The School is a brand new three-form entry primary academy committed to providing a high quality education to all.
+The School is brand new three-form entry primary academy committed to providing a high quality education to all.
 The school is based at Union Road in Romford, and will cater for up to 630 children once it reaches full capacity.
 We are a nurturing school, firmly rooted in strong cultural, social and moral values; we will develop a community in which every individual can flourish.
 An exciting and inspirational curriculum is made special by providing children with a wide range of unique experiences.

-More information about the School is available on its website: www.concordiaacademy.co.uk
+More information about the School is available on its website: https://concordiaacademy.co.uk/policies/